 Unlike the United States, water isn’t usually free in South American restaurants.
 If you order water, they’ll give you bottled water.
 You can ask for tap water (agua de llave) and it will be free.
 I’ll admit, I did this a lot more often than I should have, but I was also born in a third-world country so maybe my stomach has some built-up conditioning to it.
 On the other hand, some of my friends wouldn’t even brush their teeth with tap water.
 It’s up to you how much you want to risk drinking the tap water, but bottled water is so cheap that I recommend not risking it.

 As a solo traveler, buses should be your preferred method of transportation.
 You can get cheap flights in some countries, like Colombia, but more often than not, a night bus will beat it at comfort and price.
-Depending on how long the ride is, a night bus can cost upwards of $30, but my friend compared it to being on a first-class flight.
+Depending on how long the ride is, a night bus can cost upwards of $30, but it is comparable to being on a first-class flight.
+You basically get a bed, which saves you money if you are taking a night bus so you don’t have to double up on accommodation.
 Depending on the country, you even get meals to go with your comfy seats and Wi-Fi.

 Like I said, traveling solo through South America was the best adventure I have ever had.
 Common sense will be your best friend when traveling solo, not just in South America, but across the world.
 If you avoid any situation that makes you feel uncomfortable, then you should be fine.
 Most sketchy situations can be avoided if you stay on your toes.